Vildravn/APICO-more_backpacks/README.md

 This is a mod for [APICO](https://apico.buzz), a casual sim game about beekeeping.

 **More Backpacks** adds
-* A craftable Dyeing Station to dunk your backpacks into.
+* A craftable Dyeing Station, to dye your backpacks
 * A variety of colorful backpacks for your color-coding needs

 ![Colorful Backpacks](https://thumb.modcdn.io/mods/a0cc/1513683/thumb_1020x2000/screenshot_from_2021-11-17_10-26-54.png)